-Bloomstruck Hydrangea grows to be 3 to 4 feet tall and can grow to be 4 to 5 feet wide.
-These are plants that take up a large amount of space, so make sure that when you plant Bloomstruck Hydrangeas, you do not plant them too close to each other.
+Bloomstruck hydrangea grows to be 3 to 4 feet tall and can grow to be 4 to 5 feet wide.
+These are plants that take up a large amount of space, so make sure that when you plant your hydrangeas, you do not plant them too close to each other.

 Bloomstruck hydrangea plants

 BloomStruck® Hydrangea is an Endless Summer® bigleaf hydrangea cultivar.
 Endless Summer is a very popular brand and it is carried by most garden centers.
 If you local plant nursery doesn’t stock it, they may be able to order it in for you.
 You can also order shrubs online now.

 How to plant Bloomstruck hydrangeas

 It is very easy to plant Bloomstruck hydrangeas.
 They grow best when they are in partial shade, but they will grow while in full sun where the sun is not overly harsh and the plant is well-watered.
 In very warm climates, it is best to plant Bloomstruck Hydrangeas in partial shade rather than in full sun because the flowers can become dry or scorched if they are in direct mid-day or afternoon sunlight for too long.

 When you plant a Bloomstruck hydrangea, dig a hole that is about twice as wide as the planter but no deeper than the soil inside the pot.
 Remove the plant’s pot and place your hydrangea into the hole.
 Make sure that you plant your Bloomstruck Hydrangea in soil that drains well and is fertile so your plant has enough nutrients to grow.